-The CENER Department of Energy in Buildings gives advice in the application of new energy concepts in buildings, based on maximum energy efficiency and on the optimised integration of renewable energy sources into the architectonic proposal.
+The Energy Transition in Cities Department gives advice in the application of new energy concepts in buildings, based on maximum energy efficiency and on the optimised integration of renewable energy sources into the architectonic proposal.

 The aim is to achieve buildings with a high degree of comfort, with minimum traditional energy consumption, adapting the building to the climate conditions of the area and applying low carbon technologies, based on a cost-efficiency perspective, and in line with European tendencies that promote zero-energy buildings.

-The Dept. of Energy in Buildings has a team of professionals (architects and engineers), who are experts in the energy simulation of buildings, and with extensive experience in calculating aspects related to thermodynamics, fluid dynamics and , thanks to their mastery of advanced simulation programs such as TRNSYS, FLUENT, RADIANCE or ENERGYPLUS.
+The TEC Dept. has a team of professionals (architects and engineers), who are experts in the energy simulation of buildings, and with extensive experience in calculating aspects related to thermodynamics, fluid dynamics and , thanks to their mastery of advanced simulation programs such as TRNSYS, FLUENT, RADIANCE or ENERGYPLUS.

 CENER gives advice on the environmental behaviour of the projects, minimising the consumption of natural resources and their ecological footprint, thanks to an internally developed tool that carries out a life cycle analysis.